ivirtex/vulkan-hover-docs/vscode_ext/vulkan_man_md_pages/VkPipelineCoverageModulationStateCreateInfoNV.md

 implementation-dependent precision, which is at least as fine as 1 / N, and clamped to \[0,1\].

-For each color attachment with a floating point or normalized color format, each fragment output color value is replicated to M values which **can** each be modulated (multiplied) by that color sample’s associated value of R. Which components are modulated is controlled by
+For each color attachment with a floating-point or normalized color format, each fragment output color value is replicated to M values which **can** each be modulated (multiplied) by that color sample’s associated value of R. Which components are modulated is controlled by